henrikuuste/ESTCube-TechTalks/LessonsLearned2017/Presentation/presentation.md

   - `Paid` teachers and supervisors
   - Mandatory courses that students can `fail`
   - Funding for tools and classes
+  - `Simple` goals
-  - Simple (low novelty and engineering complexity) goals
+    - Low novelty and engineering complexity
-  - Long and uncertain deadlines
+  - Long and `uncertain deadlines`

 ----
 ### Identity: Scientific